Latt\`es maps and combinatorial expansion: Expanding Thurston maps and Cell Decompositions

 Let $(X,d)$ be a metric space.
 For $\alpha\geq 0$ and for any Borel subset $S\subseteq X$, the \emph{$\alpha$-dimensional Hausdorff measure} $H^{\alpha}(S)$ of $S$ is defined as

 where

-where the infimum is taking over all countable covers $\{U_i\}$ of $S$.
+where the infimum is taken over all countable covers $\{U_i\}$ of $S$.
 The \emph{Hausdorff dimension} $\dim_H(X)$ of a metric space $X$ is the infimum of the set of $\alpha\in [0,\infty)$ such that $\alpha$-dimensional Hausdorff measure of $X$ is zero:

 The \emph{dimension} of a probability measure $\mu$ on $X$ is

 The following theorem (\cite[Theorem 4]{MeyDimension}) gives a characterization of Latt\`es maps among among all expanding rational Thurston maps. \begin{thm} Let $f\:\widehat{\C}\ra \widehat{\C}$ be an expanding rational Thurston map.
 The map $f$ is a Latt\`es map if and only if there exists a visual metric $d$ on $\widehat \C$ such that the dimension of the (normalized standard) Lebesgue measure with respect to the metric $d$ is equal to $2$. \end{thm}